 “What you lack in talent can be made up with desire, hustle, and giving 110% all the time.” – Don Zimmer

 Leah Wilczewski is one of five kids she danced, played piano and acted for her entire childhood.
-She did ballet from age three to twelve, but at the age of twelve, she felt like she wasn’t being challenged enough mentally anymore.
-She loved the way the music felt when dancing and how she was in a piece of artwork.
+She did ballet from age three to twelve.
+But at the age of twelve, she felt like she wasn’t being challenged enough mentally anymore.
+Leah loved the way the music felt when dancing and how she was in a piece of artwork.
 She wrestled with this while she saw acting students continue working on stuff and improving which ballet was no longer giving her.

 So, at age twelve she quit ballet, and it was a painful difficult transition, but acting felt right to her.
-Leah vividly remembers watching Les Misérables live on PBS for their 25th anniversary with her dad she fell asleep that night thinking “This is it, this is what I want to do with my life.”
+Leah vividly remembers watching Les Misérables live on PBS for their 25th anniversary.
+She fell asleep that night thinking “This is it, this is what I want to do with my life.”
 She is extremely grateful that she had that realization so early in her life.

 Her Teenage Years

 During these years Leah dove into acting.
-One summer she, and some of her siblings, got a scholarship for a girl’s Shakespeare group in the Heart of American Shakespeare Festival.
+One summer she, got a scholarship for a girl’s Shakespeare group in the Heart of American Shakespeare Festival.
 After that summer, she continued to study with them for six years.
-For the first two years that she was there she didn’t get paid but she didn’t care because she loved the work that much.
+For the first two years that she was there she didn’t get paid but she didn’t care because she loved the work.
 She got her first paycheck for acting at age fifteen and was over the moon excited.
 She continued to pursue acting further by getting an agent and did a lot of local work.

 Her College Experience